 Courses dropped after this date will be recorded with a "W" on the AU transcript.

 - September 11

-Students will submit an Experiential Learning Form to their internship faculty.
+You will submit an Experiential Learning Form to your internship faculty.

 - All-American Family Weekend

 - Fall Break (no classes, university offices open)

 - November 1

 - Last day to withdraw from a course or change a grade option (end of 10th week)